MKLab-ITI/hugomklab/content/publications/2022-05-23-imageability-based-multi-modal-analysis-of-urban-environments-for-architects-and-artists.md

 ---
 <!--StartFragment-->

-T. Pistola, N. Georgakopoulou, A. Shvets, K. Chatzistavros, V.-R. Xefteris, A. Táboas García, I. Koulalis, S. Diplaris, L. Wanner, S. & I. Kompatsiaris, "Imageability-based Multi-modal Analysis of Urban Environments for Architects and Artists", In the Proceedings of the 2nd International Workshop on Fine Art Pattern Extraction and Recognition (FAPER 2022), Lecce, Italy, 23-24 May, 2022.
+T. Pistola, N. Georgakopoulou, A. Shvets, K. Chatzistavros, V. Xefteris, A. García, I. Koulalis, S. Diplaris, L. Wanner, I. Kompatsiaris, "Imageability-based Multi-modal Analysis of Urban Environments for Architects and Artists.", in Proceedings of the 2nd International Workshop on Fine Art Pattern Extraction and Recognition (FAPER 2022), Lecce, Italy, 23-24 May, 2022.

 <!--EndFragment-->